Fascial ManipulationFascial Manipulation in Wasilla, Alaska

 How do I know if I am a candidate?

-Contact us to schedule an appointment to determine if FM would be an appropriate treatment for your injury or condition.
+Contact us to schedule an appointment to determine if Fascial Manipulation would be an appropriate treatment for your injury or condition.
 In the State of Alaska, you may see a physical therapist without obtaining a prescription, with the exception of Medicare insurance.